josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 If you ever need to animate other properties for whatever reason, be sure to test in every possible device and browser.
 In my experience, Safari in particular is very bad about processing animations in a performant way by default, especially on iOS.
 Firefox isn't far behind, but you might not realize it if you're only testing on high-powered devices.
 A lot of the world lives on budget Androids; don't leave those out of your testing.

-And speaking of making exceptions…

-### Use `will-change` as needed
+## 9. Use `will-change` as needed

-If you _do_ run into issues with animations that should be smooth and performant in theory, but that seem choppy or stilted in practice (again: this is usually in Safari for me), make use of [the `will-change` property](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change).
+If you _do_ run into issues with animations that should be smooth and performant in theory, but that seem choppy or stilted in practice (again: this is usually in Safari for me, but your mileage may vary), make use of [the `will-change` property](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change).

 I won't go too far into the technical details, but `will-change` essentially gives the browser a heads-up on...well, on what _will change_.
 (Some things just have perfect names.)